-The consolidated financial statements of Hannon Armstrong Sustainable Infrastructure Capital, Inc. appearing in Hannon Armstrong Sustainable Infrastructure Capital, Inc.'s Annual Report (Form 10-K) for the year ended December 31, 2014 have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, included therein, and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Hannon Armstrong Sustainable Infrastructure Capital, Inc. appearing in our 2015 10-K have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, included therein, and incorporated herein by reference.
+Such consolidated financial statements are incorporated herein by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.